kacperpasikowski/StudentsApp/README.md

       ```
     - Run the Angular application:
       ```sh
-      npm run ng serve
+      ng serve
       ```

 ### How It Works

-Once the application is running, you can log in as an administrator using the provided credentials.
+Once the application is running, you can log in or register as a new user.
+The administrator can log in using the provided credentials.
 The administrator has the following capabilities:

+- **User Authentication:**
+  - Users can register for a new account.
+  - Users can log in to access the system.

 - **Manage Students:**
   - Add new students to the system.